Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

 ### Custom Training and Inference

-In the previous mode, the External Brain type was used for training to generate a TensorFlow model that the Internal Brain type can understand and use.
+In the previous mode, the Internal Brain type was used for training to generate a TensorFlow model that the Internal Brain can later use.
 However, any user of the ML-Agents toolkit can leverage their own algorithms for both training and inference.
-In this case, the Brain type would be set to External for both training and inferences phases and the behaviors of all the Agents in the scene will be controlled within Python.
+In this case, the Brain type would be set to Internal for both training and inferences phases and the behaviors of all the Agents in the scene will be controlled within Python.